Welcome CTAS Area 4 Grantees!

 July 1-September 30

 October 1-December 31*

 *Upload this report to GMS

 February 26, 2014.
 Nisqually Indian Tribe to dedicate safety complex.
 The Olympia, Washington Nisqually facility includes 288-bed jail, offices for law enforcement.
 To read the full article click here.

 Each Coordinated Tribal Assistance Solicitation (CTAS) -participating Justice Department agency will be hosting CTAS purpose area-specific webinars and Q&A teleconferences during the application period.
 Additionally, the Justice Department has tentatively scheduled two CTAS Grant Application and Strategic Planning workshops.
+Please review the attached CTAS Webinar and Teleconference Schedule for more information on upcoming webinars, teleconferences, and CTAS Grant Application and Strategic Planning Workshops.
 You can find more information at the www.justice.gov/tribal webpage.